-So, how much money can people expect from their Social Security checks?
+So how much money can people expect from their Social Security checks?
 Will you pay more taxes with this increase in Social Security benefits?
 Will Medicare costs affect your increase?
 When can you expect your Social Security checks to go up?
 We have the answers on the Social Security increase.

 Why is there a Social Security benefits increase?

-Every year the government calculates the cost of living to determine how much to increase benefits.
+Every year the government calculates the cost of living to determine how much to increase Social Security benefits.
 According to the Consumer Price Index, the cost of living has gone up 9.1% from June 2021 to June 2022, then fell slightly to 8.6% in July and August 2022.
-(By comparison, the CPI only rose 1.4% between 2020 and 2021.
+(By comparison, the CPI only rose 1.4% between 2020 and 2021.)

 TIP: With prices on the rise, our senior discounts are more helpful than ever, so save money by looking at our senior discount roundup.